 There were no cemeteries or burial sites observed as a result of the review of historic aerial photographs and historic topographic maps.
 There is a low probability to encounter human remains based on the inherent characteristics and location of the project area based on this review.
-Additionally, the results of the SLF search determined that there are potential tribal cultural resources known or observed within the project site or 0.25-mile radius of the project site.
+Additionally, the results of the SLF search determined that there are potential tribal cultural resources known or observed within the project site or 0.25-mile radius of the project site, and tribal consultation was initiated by the City on July 7, 2021.

-Therefore, Sapphos Environmental, Inc. recommends the following project design features be implemented for the project so that there are no significant impacts to cultural resources:
+Therefore, Sapphos Environmental, Inc. recommends the following mitigation measures be implemented for the project so that there are no significant impacts to cultural resources:

-Project Design Feature PDF-CULTURAL-1: Avoidance of Historical Resources.
+Mitigation Measure MM-CULTURAL-1: Avoidance of Historical Resources.
 Prior to the initiation of ground-disturbing activities, the School shall review the construction plans to ensure that any known cultural resources that are required to be avoided have been marked as "off-limits" areas for construction and construction staging.

-Project Design Feature PDF-CULTURAL-2: Archaeological and Historical Resources - Avoidance and Monitoring.
+Mitigation Measure MM-CULTURAL-2: Archaeological and Historical Resources - Avoidance and Monitoring.
 Completion of a Worker Education and Awareness Program (WEAP) for all personnel who will be engaged in ground-disturbing activities shall be required prior to the start of ground-disturbing activities.
 This shall include training that provides an overview of cultural resources that might potentially be found and the appropriate procedures to follow if cultural resources are identified.
 This requirement extends to any new staff prior to engaging in ground disturbing activities.

-In the event that previously unknown archaeological resources, historical resources, or tribal cultural resource(s) are encountered during construction, the resource(s) shall be flagged and avoided with a 50-foot buffer until a qualified archaeologist is contracted to evaluate the resource(s).
+In the event that previously unknown archaeological resources, historical resources, or tribal cultural resources (resource[s]) are encountered during construction, the resource(s) shall be flagged and avoided with a 50-foot buffer until a qualified archaeologist is contracted to evaluate the resource(s).
 Should the resource(s) be found to be significant, the resource(s) shall either be left in situ and avoided; or the resource(s) shall be salvaged, recorded, and reposited following standard archaeological procedures.
 Data recovery is not required by law or regulation.
 It is, however, the most commonly agreed-upon measure to mitigate significant impacts to archaeological sites eligible or listed in the California Register under Criterion D, as it preserves important information that would otherwise be lost.

-Project Design Feature PDF-CULTURAL-3: Compliance with the Secretary of the Interiors Standards for the Treatment of Historic Properties.
+Mitigation Measure CULTURAL-3: Compliance with the Secretary of the Interiors Standards for the Treatment of Historic Properties.
 All work completed on the caretaker's cottage and associated detached garage, the detached Villa garage, and interior of the Villa will be completed in a way that complies with the Secretary of the Interior's Standards for the Treatment of Historic Properties.
 Design review of the proposed additions to these buildings as well as any alterations to the interior of the Villa by a qualified Architectural Historian is required prior to the initiation of construction.